inplayer-org/inplayer-ios-sdk/README.md

 Subscribe method:

     InPlayer.Notification.subscribe(onStatusChanged: { (status) in
         // Notification status changed
     }, onMessageReceived: { (message) in
         // Because message has type which is enum containing associated value, this is one of the ways to use it. if case let NotificationType.accessGranted(resource) = message.type {
             // Access was granted, you can use resource }
-            }) { (error) in
+    }, failure: { (error) in
-                // InPlayerError containing info about what happened }
+        // InPlayerError containing info about what happened })